 6. Social profile of fishers, workers and processors

-A shabar is the organization of the people, for the people, by the people who reside in neighbouring villages and convene during the winter.
+A shabar is organized for their own use by people who reside in neighbouring villages and convene during the winter.
 Most importantly, they belong to disparate caste, class, gender, religion, personal and ancestral backgrounds determining the pattern of their involvements in the shabar and defining their social, economic and cultural identities in the mundane world.
-For example, the small-scale fishers of a shabar generally belong to Jele Kalibrata, Paundra and Rajbanshi (Jele) fishing castes whereas most of the labourers belong to both fishing and non-fishing castes such as Pod, Tiyar, Maal, Munda, Bedia, Bagdi and Turi.
+For example, the small-scale fishers of a shabar generally belong to Jele Kalibrata, Paundra and Rajbanshi (Jele) fishing castes, whereas most of the labourers belong to both fishing and non-fishing castes such as Pod, Tiyar, Maal, Munda, Bedia, Bagdi and Turi.
 A shabar owner is also a fisher by caste, having the ecological, technical and cosmological knowledge for fishing alike the small-scale fishers who travel long distances for deep water fishing.
 But, a thin line has been drawn here by the economy-based class relation between the well-off shabar owner and the employed fishers.
 On other hand, the landless DF labourers have learned sorting and fish drying techniques through interaction, experiences and continued practices with their fellow workers and family members who have been involved in this practice for long.
 Rest of the year, the DF workers catch tiger-prawn, locally called “Meendhara”, in the murky water of the delta.

 “I know about fishes and fish drying techniques from my mother who used to work in the shabar”, said Milani Das, a DF worker from Baliara shabar.

 The bohordars as well as the retired and old fishermen predominantly belong to fishing castes such as Jele Kaibarta (80%) and Rajbanshi (20%).
 Rest of the working groups including hired labourers and casual workers, managers and accountants of the khotis are affiliated to non-fishing scheduled castes (SCs).
-Also, a few of them belong to higher caste, such as Mahishya.
+Also, a few of them belong to higher castes, such as Mahishya.

-To all appearances, the members of khoti fishermen and worker community are those who, a) catches fish, b) is a fisher by caste, c) is a fisher by occupation, d) is a member of a fisher family, e) is a fish seller, f) is a fish sorter or drier, g) is a member of the khoti and h) lives in fishers’ villages (survey report of DISHA).
-In all khotis, Bengali Hindu and Muslims make up the dominant religious composition whereas there is an overwhelming number of Santhal people as well.
+To all appearances, the members of khoti fishermen and worker community are those who, a) catch fish, b) are fishers by caste, c) are fishers by occupation, d) are members of a fisher family, e) are fish sellers, f) are fish sorters or driers, g) are members of the khoti and h) live in fishers’ villages (survey report of DISHA).
+In all khotis, Bengali Hindu and Muslims make up the dominant religious composition whereas Santhal people constitute the rest.
 Moreover, Rajbanshi (both Jele and Bagdi) and Chashi Kalibrata (traditional cultivators) castes form the majority in all the khotis (figure 6).
 Field investigations (2016 and 2019) of DISHA explain that people who traditionally pursued fishing are commonly included within fishermen community, whereas some are of the opinion that occupation, instead of caste, is a relevant determinant to whether a person is a fisher.
 However, most of the fishermen come with their whole family and stay for roughly six months until the fishing season is over.